Privacy Notice

 • Legal Basis – The health care professional raising the concern or reporting the incident should make every attempt to talk to you about this and gain your consent to share information about you with us.
 Sometimes they can do this without telling us who you are.
 We have a statutory duty under the Health and Social Care Act 2012, Part 1, Section 26, in securing continuous improvement in the quality of services provided.

 • Data processor – We share your information with health care professionals that may include details of the care you have received and any concerns about that care.
-In order to look into these concerns we may need to talk to other organisations such as Fareham & Gosport and SE Hants CCG as well as other Public bodies and Government agencies such as NHS Improvement, the Care Quality Commission, NHS England as well as the providers of your care.
+In order to look into these concerns we may need to talk to other organisations such as Fareham & Gosport and SE Hants ICB as well as other Public bodies and Government agencies such as NHS Improvement, the Care Quality Commission, NHS England as well as the providers of your care.

 Commissioning, planning, contract monitoring and evaluation